purelb/purelb/website/content/how_it_works/overview/_index.md

 hide: [ "toc", "footer" ]
 ---

-The PureLB LoadBalancer controller consists of two components that interact with the k8s API server.
-These two components are:
+PureLB consists of two components:

- * **Allocator.**  The allocator watches the service API for LoadBalancer service events and allocates IP addresses
+ * **Allocator.**  The Allocator runs on a single node.
+It watches the service API for LoadBalancer service events and allocates IP addresses.

- * **LBnodeagent.**  The lbnodeagent runs on all nodes that packets for exposed services can transit, it watches service changes and configures networking behavior
+ * **LBNodeAgent.**  The LBNodeAgent runs on all nodes that packets for exposed services can transit.
+It watches service changes and configures networking behavior.

- * **KubeProxy.** KubeProxy is important, but not part of PureLB.
-KubeProxy watches service changes and adds the same addresses used by lbnodeagent to configure communication within the cluster.
+KubeProxy is important, but not part of PureLB.
+KubeProxy watches service changes and adds the addresses managed by PureLB to configure communication within the cluster.

- {{% notice %}} _Instead of thinking of PureLB as advertising services, think of PureLB as attracting packets to allocated addresses with KubeProxy forwarding those packets within the cluster via the Container Network Interface Network (POD Network) between nodes._ {{% /notice %}}
+{{% notice %}} _Instead of thinking of PureLB as **advertising services**, think of it as **attracting packets** to allocated addresses, with KubeProxy forwarding those packets within the cluster via the Container Network Interface Network (pod Network)._ {{% /notice %}}

 {{<mermaid align="center">}}
   graph TD;
-    A(allocator<br/>Deployment);
+    A(Allocator);
     B(kubeAPI);
-    C(lbnodeagent<br/>Daemonset);
+    C(LBNodeAgent);
-    D(kubeProxy<br/> Daemonset);
+    D(KubeProxy);
-    E[kubectl expose ....];
+    E[cli: $ kubectl expose ....];
     A---B;
     B---C;
     E-->B;
     B---D;
 {{</mermaid>}}

 The PureLB allocator watches the k8s service API for services of type LoadBalancer with IP address set to nil.
-It responds with an address from a Service Group (Local IPAM) or sends a request for an IP address to the configured IPAM system.
-The address returned is used by the Allocator to update the k8s service.
+It allocates an address from a ServiceGroup (Local IPAM) or sends a request for an IP address to the configured IPAM system.
+The address returned is used to update the k8s service.

 To use a Service Load Balancer the service type is set to LoadBalancer.

 ```yaml
 apiVersion: v1